Skip to main content

 • Am I having trouble thinking clearly?

-You can also ask your health care team about seeing a cancer rehabilitation professional before cancer treatment begins.
-The rehabilitation professional can measure your strength, mobility, and activities before problems start.
-They may recommend changes to help you prepare physically and mentally for cancer treatment, called prehabilitation.
-You can then be monitored throughout treatment and beyond to catch issues before they become serious.
-This approach can increase your quality of life and it can reduce symptoms and problems that can impact your life.
+You can also ask your cancer care team about seeing a cancer rehab professional before cancer treatment begins.
+The rehab professional can measure your strength, mobility, and activities before problems start.
+They might suggest things you can do to help you prepare physically and mentally for cancer treatment, called prehab.

-What physical problems can cancer rehabilitation help?
+What physical problems can cancer rehab help with?

 Learn more about the physical side effects of cancer and cancer treatment.

-What mobility problems can cancer rehabilitation help?
+What mobility problems can cancer rehab help?

 • Getting up off the floor